 What about session replay and privacy?

-Session replay tools, like other web analytics tools, require disclosure to users through language in your privacy policy, in-app notification, etc. If you use other analytics or customer experience services (like Google Analytics, Mixpanel, Segment, Omniture, Intercom, Optimizely, and hundreds more), you’ve very likely already placed such a disclosure on your site or in your application.
+Session replay tools, like other product analytics tools, require disclosure to users through language in your privacy policy, in-app notification, etc. If you use other analytics or customer experience services (like Google Analytics, Mixpanel, Segment, Omniture, Intercom, Optimizely, and hundreds more), you’ve very likely already placed such a disclosure on your site or in your application.
 The techniques used by these popular platforms to collect data are fundamentally no different than those used by session replay tools.

 Additionally, any app session replay tool should provide for both the exclusion of sensitive data from being collected at all (e.g. passwords) and the ability to mask user inputs from view in a session replay.
 A session replay tool approaches privacy differently, so it’s important to choose a tool that provides your company with strong privacy functionality and options for implementation.